 Presenter Information for the Annual Conference on Teaching (2019)

 This year we will have symposia of two different durations: 45-minutes and 25-minutes.
 We have also added 2-hour workshops to our presentation types.
-It is also possible to submit a symposium or workshop as either a solo author, or as a team of multiple authors.
+It is possible to submit a symposium or workshop as either a solo author, or as a team of multiple authors.

 We encourage presenters to model exemplary teaching and engage the audience during their presentation as much as possible (through discussion, reflection, Q/A, group work, etc.).
-We also encourage you to prepare and distribute any relevant handouts to audience members.
+We also encourage you to prepare and distribute any relevant handouts or slides to audience members.

 Each of the presentation rooms will have a projection screen, LCD projector and wireless Internet access, a remote slide advancer, and a laptop situated within the room with an “audio patch” allowing you to project audio from the laptop provided by our audio/visual provider.
 Please arrive as quickly as possible before your session to make sure your presentation works to your liking on the laptop.
 The presentation rooms will have microphones at the podium.

 In order to facilitate smooth transitions between symposia and high quality audio video, I will request that first authors send me, Jordan Troisi (firstname.lastname@example.org), their symposia presentation file before the conference begins.
 I will be in touch with presenters about this in advance of the conference.